 Python Internet Modules

-Here is the list of all Python internet modules with a brief explanation.
+Here is the list of all Python internet modules.

 |Gopher||Used to transfer documents.||70||Gopherlib, urllib|